 Lucky for you, modern authoring tools have evolved to the point where making multi-device e-learning is no more challenging than making computer-only e-learning.
 However, every app handles multi-device e-learning a little differently, so it’s important to do some research before committing.

-Apps like Rise and Articulate Storyline, for example, allow you to keep building courses like you always have, taking care of cross-device compatibility for you in the background automagically.
-With Rise, you can create inherently responsive e-learning courses quickly and easily—no manual tweaking required!
+Apps like Rise 360 and Storyline 360, for example, allow you to keep building courses like you always have, taking care of cross-device compatibility for you in the background automagically.
+With Rise 360, you can create inherently responsive e-learning courses quickly and easily—no manual tweaking required!
 And with Storyline, you can author your slide-based course once, publish it, and it’ll automatically look great on any device.